 - Advising a major governmental entity in the Southern Hemisphere on transforming the procurement process for the Department of Defense.

-- Advising on several outsourcing transactions for a worldwide restaurant corporation.
+- Advising on several managed network services and outsourcing transactions for a worldwide restaurant corporation.

 - Prime outsourcing advisor on the largest governmental IT infrastructure initiative to date (five full-scope ITOs over three years).

 - Representing a large European-based grocery chain's "third generation" global outsourcing initiative involving IT infra-structure and Stores technology for both North America and Europe.